Gong Li: 2005–2018: Hollywood and Chinese cinema

 Gong also won the National Board of Review for Best Supporting Actress for her role as Hatsumomo.
 Her other English-language roles to date included the Chinese Cuban Isabella of Miami Vice in 2006 and Lady Murasaki of Hannibal Rising in 2007.
 In all three films, she learned her English lines phonetically.

 Through three English-language films, Gong has gradually established herself in Hollywood.
 Speaking of the Hollywood experience, Gong said it broadened her horizons, gave her a better idea of what she liked and allowed her to experiment with different acting styles.

 In 2006, Gong worked again with Yimou for historical epic Curse of the Golden Flower, for which She won the best Actress at the 26th Hong Kong Film Awards.
 Time named her performance as the Empress as the seventh greatest performance of the year.
 In the same year, she was voted No.1 in the poll of "Most Beautiful Persons in China" held by The Beijing News.

+Gong Li at 2007 Cannes Film Festival.

 She narrated Beijing (2008), an audio walking tour by Louis Vuitton and Soundwalk, which won an Audie Award for Best Original Work in 2009.